Sustainability Goals

 Thermoformed polyethylene terephthalate (PET), easily identified by the #1 on the container, is created by heating a PET plastic sheet until it becomes pliable, then shaping and trimming it into the desired form.

-PET thermoforms are integral to the packaging industry because they provide a robust, lightweight, sustainable solution for protecting and displaying products.
-One of PET’s critical advantages is its ability to be recycled repeatedly without significantly degrading quality.
+PET thermoforms are integral to the packaging industry, providing a robust, lightweight, and sustainable solution for protecting and displaying products.
+One of PET’s critical advantages is its recyclability, which allows it to be repeatedly recycled without significantly degrading quality.
 PET thermoforms are accepted in recycling programs that serve most Americans.

-In addition, thermoformed packages offer excellent clarity, allowing consumers to view the contents quickly and assess their value.
+In addition, thermoformed packages offer excellent clarity, allowing consumers to quickly see the contents and assess their value.
 PET thermoforms can achieve high levels of recycled content in food-grade applications while maintaining safety and performance standards.

 PET thermoforms’ ultimate recyclability supports environmental sustainability, making them a preferred choice for companies seeking a circular packaging solution.